Men At 62% Increased Risk Of COVID-19 Associated Deaths: Study - UrduPoint

 Increasing evidence suggests a gender difference in SARS-CoV-2 infections.
 In most cohorts, men are overrepresented and previously published data show a higher incidence of severe courses of COVID-19 in men.

-According to the study presented on at ESCMID Conference on Coronavirus Disease (ECCVID, online 23-25 September), men are more likely to progress to critical phases of COVID-19, Medical Daily reported .
+According to the study, men are more likely to progress to critical phases of COVID-19, Medical Daily reported .

 "Men have higher death rates as well as more frequent ICU admissions and longer hospital stays, that are all associated with higher inflammatory parameters during all phases of COVID-19," said study authors from University Hospital Regensburg, Germany.